anilrai01/Weather-Forecast/README.md

 # Weather-App
-Displaying current weather and some basic information using JavaScript and Dark Sky API
+Displays current weather status and some basic information as per your current geographical location i.e latitude and longitude, using JavaScript and Dark Sky API